Kelmscott Manor and William Morris

 Visit Kelmscott. http://www.kelmscottmanor.org.uk/visiting/

-It is always fun to discover connections.
-So, when I was in England this summer, I learned that Langford Downs was a mile from the Kelmscott Manor.
-Whether my great-grandfather knew of Morris, I will never know.
+So, when I was in England this summer, I learned that Langford Downs was a mile from the Kelmscott Manor, one of the several homes to William Morris Whether my great-grandfather knew of Morris, I will never know.
 Their social classes were miles apart, and even thought Morris himself was a socialist, it is unlikely that he spent much time among the local folks.